List of Greater Western Sydney Giants players

 The Greater Western Sydney Giants joined the Australian Football League (AFL) in 2012.
-Greater Western Sydney's first game was played against the Sydney Swans at ANZ Stadium in Sydney, New South Wales on 24 March 2012.
+Greater Western Sydney's first game was played against the Sydney Swans at Stadium Australia in Sydney, New South Wales on 24 March 2012.
 Greater Western Sydney played in their first AFL finals series in 2016, making the preliminary final.

+In April 2026, Toby Greene overtook former captain Callan Ward as the Giants games record holder when he played his 268th game.

 AFL players

-Callan Ward is the Giants' games record holder.
+Toby Greene is a three-time All-Australian and the current games record holder.

+Callan Ward is a former captain of the club.

-Jeremy Cameron is the club's leading goalscorer and was the first Giants player to win the Coleman Medal.
+Jeremy Cameron is the club's all-time leading goalscorer and was the first Giants player to win the Coleman Medal.

-Toby Greene is a three-time All-Australian and the current captain of the club.

 Lachie Whitfield is a two-time Kevin Sheedy Medallist.

 Josh Kelly is a two-time Kevin Sheedy Medallist.